 Pattern 1a is the most diverse and includes all sorts of different monsters, however, the various inspirations could be grouped as follows and the 3 MissingNo. in this period should’ve been designed along these lines:

 - Pokémon designed by Sugimori and Tajiri As the early Capumon documents were illustrated just by Ken Sugimori, should we assume Period 1 MissingNo. were also designed by Sugimori with Tajiri’s directions?
-The sprites indeed show some early Sugimori traits, such as big eyes and a Toriyama-ish style.
+The sprites indeed show some early Sugimori traits, such as big eyes, a “horror vacui” approach to the size limitations, and an Akira Toriyama-esque style.

 - No clear typing P1 Pokémon were not designed with a specific typing in mind.
-The typing mechanics were, in fact, added later.
+The typing mechanics were added later.

-- Mostly one stagers Most of the Pokemon are single-stage at this point and there are no three-stage lines.
-Pokemon currently in evolutionary lines were not necessarily meant to have one at this point.
+- Mostly one-stagers Most of the Pokémon are single-stage at this point, and there are no three-stage lines.
+Pokémon who have evolutionary lines in the final were not necessarily meant to have one yet at this point.

-- Kaiju and dinosaur-like monsters “Gyaoon”, Nidoking, Nidoqueen, Kangaskhan, “Ivysaur”, Rhydon, Rhyhorn, Staryu, Blastoise.
+- Kaiju and dinosaur-like monsters “Gyaoon”, Omega, Nidoking, Nidoqueen, Kangaskhan, “Ivysaur”, Rhydon, Rhyhorn, Staryu, and Blastoise.

-- Typical RPG monsters Mimics and other typical RPG monsters like Voltorb, Tangela, Exeggcute, Grimer, Gastly.
+- Typical RPG monsters Mimics and other typical RPG monsters like Voltorb, Tangela, Exeggcute, Grimer, and Gastly.

-- Helpful and pet monsters Lapras, Clefairy, Rhydon.
+- Helpful and pet monsters Lapras, Clefairy, Rhydon, Rhyhorn.

-- Folklore inspired monsters Arcanine, Gyarados, Exeggutor, Likitung, Slowbro.
+- Folklore inspired monsters Arcanine, Exeggutor, Scyther, Lickitung, Slowbro.

-- Common fauna Pokémon created along with the proto-Kanto map, designed to populate the different environments like Cubone, Gastly, Spearow, Tentacool, Shellder, Pinsir, Scyther.
+- Common fauna Pokémon created along with the proto-Kanto map, designed to populate the different environments like Cubone, Gyarados, Gastly, Spearow, Tentacool, Shellder, Pinsir, and Scyther.

 - Mirage Monsters Legendary or Mythical Pokémon were a thing even in the concept stage, perhaps not meant to be caught or even seen.
-Possibly Arcanine and Gyarados?
+Possibly Arcanine, Scyther, and Gyarados?

-- “Rival” Pokémon you’re not supposed to catch maybe “evil” counterparts.
+- “Rival” Pokémon you’re not supposed to catch Possible “evil” counterparts.
 Possibly Gengar and Grimer?
 The “Catch’em all” slogan was a later invention.

 - Monsters with a base cry Most of the Pokémon in this period have cries with pitch and length parameters set at 0 and 128 respectively, which makes us think that these were the default values – and in turn, that each base cry was designed for a specific monster.
 Most of these monsters appear in Period 1, suggesting that cries were, for the most part, programmed during that period.

-Some Capumon and placeholder monsters featured in the earlier documents don’t appear in the final list, like Dragon4 or the many “Rhino” monsters you’ve seen in these pages, find out more about them in our Lost Pokémon dossier.
+Some Capumon and placeholder monsters featured in the earlier documents don’t appear in the final list or may be archaic, vaguer versions of final designs, like Dragon4 or the many “Rhino” monsters you’ve seen in these pages.
+You can find out more about them in our Lost Pokémon dossier.

 PERIOD 1 MYSTERIES

 Onix, a P1b Pokémon (so suspected to be a later addition) is one of five fully evolved Pokémon in the Generation I games that cannot learn Hyper Beam.
-The other four are: Hitmonchan and Hitmonlee, Farfetch’d and Ditto.
+The other four are Hitmonchan, Hitmonlee, Farfetch’d and Ditto.

 It would be strange for this oddity to be a result of deliberate design.
 Onix’s stats are very low as it is, contrasting with its appearance.
 Hyper Beam would be an awfully weak move with Onix’s Attack stat, but why take away that option?

 What’s notable is that – apart from the Hitmons – all of the aforementioned Pokémon received evolved forms in the Gold and Silver prototypes.
-Animon and Madamu were never fully realized, but Steelix survived until the final release of the games.
+Animon and Madame were never fully realized, but Steelix survived into the final games.

 Presence of these Pokémon in a game that directly followed Red, Green and Blue could suggest that they were supposed to appear in Generation I in some form – of course, it would be a stretch to say that Steelix was there as a Steel-type, but an Onix evolution can’t be ruled out to have occupied the index list at some point.